Clascoterone

 Clascoterone, sold under the brand name Winlevi, is an antiandrogen medication which is used topically in the treatment of acne.
-It is also under development in a higher concentration for the treatment of androgen-dependent scalp hair loss, under the brand name Breezula.
 The medication is used as a cream by application to the skin, for instance the face and scalp.
 Clascoterone is an antiandrogen, or antagonist of the androgen receptor (AR), the biological target of androgens such as testosterone and dihydrotestosterone.
 It shows minimal systemic absorption when applied to skin.

-The medication, developed by Cassiopea and Intrepid Therapeutics, was approved by the US Food and Drug Administration (FDA) for acne in August 2020.
-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+Clascoterone was developed by Cassiopea and was approved for medical use in the United States in August 2020.
+The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

-Clascoterone is indicated for the topical treatment of acne vulgaris in females and males age 12 years and older.
-It is applied to the affected skin area in a dose of 1 g cream (or 10 mg clascoterone) twice per day, once in the morning and once in the evening.
-The medication should not be used ophthalmically, orally, or vaginally.
+Clascoterone is indicated for the topical treatment of acne vulgaris in people aged twelve years of age and older.

-Two large phase 3 randomized controlled trials evaluated the effectiveness of clascoterone for the treatment of acne over a period of 12 weeks.
+Two large phase III randomized controlled trials evaluated the effectiveness of clascoterone for the treatment of acne over a period of 12 weeks.
 Clascoterone decreased acne symptoms by about 8 to 18% more than placebo.
 The defined treatment success endpoint was achieved in about 18 to 20% of individuals with clascoterone relative to about 7 to 9% of individuals with placebo.
 The comparative effectiveness of clascoterone between males and females was not described.

-A small pilot randomized controlled trial in 2011 found that clascoterone cream decreased acne symptoms to a similar or significantly greater extent than tretinoin 0.05% cream.
-No active comparator was used in the phase III clinical trials of clascoterone for acne.
-Hence, it's unclear how clascoterone compares to other therapies used in the treatment of acne.

-Available forms

-Clascoterone is available in the form of a 1% (10 mg/g) cream for topical use.